tboldagh/FunRootAna/README.md

 ```

 # The functional container
-A concise set of transformations that get us from the data to the data summary (histogram in this case) is possible thanks to the WrappedSequenceContainer.
+A concise set of transformations that get us from the data to the data summary (histogram in this case) is possible thanks to the EagerFunctionalVector.
-It is really a conveniently wrapped `std::vector` (see TODO if want to make it better).
+It is really a conveniently wrapped `std::vector`.
 Among many functions it offers, this three are the most important:
 * `map` - that takes function defining the mapping operation i.e. can be as simple as taking attribute of an object or as complicated as ...
 * `filter` - that produces another container with potentially reduced set of elements